dea-ll/GeGraphs/README.md

 ### Figure 1 – Example of a gene-centred visualization with `plot_gene()`

-This example combines gene annotation, raw sequencing coverage, normalized coverage and structural variant information in a single gene-centred view.
+This example shows how GeGraphs can be used for trio analysis by displaying the normalized BAM coverage of the proband, mother and father in distinct colours.
+This facilitates direct comparison between family members and helps visually assess the segregation of a candidate structural variant.

 ![Gene-centred GeGraphs example](docs/images/trio_example.png)